Ayushch12/E-cloth/README.md

 to review and edit their purchases before checking out.

 3. Secure Payment Gateways: E-commerce websites integrate secure payment gateways to facilitate secure online transactions.
-Customers can choose from different payment methods, such as credit/debit cards, digital wallets or bank transfers, to make their purchases.
+Customers can choose from different payment methods, such as credit/debit cards, digital wallets or bank transfers, to make their purchases from site.

 4. Reviews and Ratings: Customers can provide reviews and ratings on products they have purchased, helping other buyers make informed decisions.
 These reviews help build trust and credibility in the products and website.